llaraama/HW-2-Responsive-Portfolio/README.md

 ## Responsive-Portfolio

-A web application that was responsive to various screen sizes.
+A web application that is responsive to various screen sizes.

 * This activity helped me to learn the skill of using both Bootstraping and css at the same time.